Flutterando/uno/README.md

 // Callback from API to client about request`s upload.
 DownloadCallback? onDownloadProgress,

+// Using the validateStatus config option, you can define HTTP code(s) that should throw an error.
+ValidateCallback? validateStatus,

 // `data` is the data to be sent as the request body
 // Only applicable for request methods 'PUT', 'POST', 'DELETE , and 'PATCH'
 // - String, Map(json) or FormData